 Who Administers the Oath of Office?

-The Oath of Office is usually administered by the Chief Justice of the U.S. Supreme Court.
-(It has been the practice since 1797.)
+The Oath of Office is usually administered by the chief justice of the U.S. Supreme Court.
+(This has been the practice since 1797.)

 Has a Woman Ever Administered the Oath of Office?